rishi-bahadoor/validation_tests_generator/README.md

 Specify an instruction toml file
 - .\vtg.exe --test -i Path/To/Instruction.toml

+### Pcap capturing

+This tool can automatically capture pcap files during the test run.

+The pcap files are generated into the directory /pcaps.

+Rerunning same tests will remove the last pcap file for that test and start a new one.

 ### Generating the email template

 To generate the email template, ensure that a report named `validation_test_report.xlsx` already exists in the source directory.
 This file is used as input to create a technician-ready HTML email preview.